Impeachment in the United States: Trial in the Senate

 Beginning in the 1980s with Harry E. Claiborne, the Senate began using "Impeachment Trial Committees" pursuant to Senate Rule XI.
 These committees presided over the evidentiary phase of the trials, hearing the evidence and supervising the examination and cross-examination of witnesses.
 The committees would then compile the evidentiary record and present it to the Senate; all senators would then have the opportunity to review the evidence before the chamber voted to convict or acquit.
 The purpose of the committees was to streamline impeachment trials, which otherwise would have taken up a great deal of the chamber's time.
 Defendants challenged the use of these committees, claiming them to be a violation of their fair trial rights as this did not meet the constitutional requirement for their cases to be "tried by the Senate".
 Several impeached judges, including District Court Judge Walter Nixon, sought court intervention in their impeachment proceedings on these grounds.
 In Nixon v.
 United States (1993), the Supreme Court determined that the federal judiciary could not review such proceedings, as matters related to impeachment trials are political questions and could not be resolved in the courts.

 In the case of impeachment of the president, the chief justice of the Supreme Court presides over the trial.
 During the second impeachment trial of Donald Trump, some Senate Republicans argued that the chief justice was required to preside, even though Trump was no longer the president when the trial began.
 However, by a 55–45 vote, the Senate rejected a motion asserting that the trial was unconstitutional.
 The trial was presided over by president pro tempore Patrick Leahy.

 The Constitution is silent about who would preside in the case of the impeachment of a vice president.
 It is doubtful the vice president would be permitted to preside over their own trial.
 As president of the Senate, the vice president would preside over other impeachments.
 If the vice president did not preside over an impeachment (of anyone besides the president), the duties would fall to the president pro tempore of the Senate.

 To convict an accused, "the concurrence of two thirds of the [senators] present" for at least one article is required.
 If there is no single charge commanding a "guilty" vote from two-thirds of the senators present, the defendant is acquitted and no punishment is imposed.

-On April 17, 2024, the Senate trial for the Impeachment of Alejandro Mayorkas, the Cabinet Secretary of Homeland Security, was unprecedented.
-The trial proceedings ended quickly because after jurors were sworn in, the Senate dismissed the accusations by agreeing to a point of order that the articles of impeachment did not comply with the United States Constitution.
+On April 17, 2024, the Senate trial for the Impeachment of Alejandro Mayorkas, the Secretary of Homeland Security, ended after the Senate dismissed the accusations by agreeing to a point of order that the articles of impeachment did not comply with the United States Constitution.
 The majority of the Senate ruled that the articles accusing Mayorkas of willfully and systematically refusing to comply with Federal immigration laws and breaching the public trust did not "allege conduct that rises to the level of a high crime or misdemeanor".